By Chet Yarbrough

 With growth of the fur trade, new settlers come to America.

 The beaver fur business is expanded with new settlers who learn how the Indians ply their trade.
 Competition grows and undoubtedly many tribes are shut out of the trade.

-This, as in many more stories told by Srinvasan, reminds on of the boon and bane of capitalism.
+This, as in many more stories told by Srinvasan, reminds one of the boon and bane of capitalism.
 That is not Srinvasan’s intent, but the effect of competition from acquired knowledge, new technology, and entrepreneurship is repeated many times.
 There are winners and losers in the growth of capitalism.
 What is one life worth?

 There is an “end justifies means” theme in Srinvasan’s view of America.
 This is an attitude reflected by President Trump’s suggestion on March 24, 2020 to re-open America in April.
 The reality of quality-of-life improvements in America makes Srinvasan’s, and some would say Trump’s view, a worthy subject of contemplation.
 America is the most economically successful nation in the modern world.

 Carnegie, Vanderbilt, Ford, Rockefeller, Morgan, Edison, Westinghouse, Watson, Gates, and Jobs are a few examples given for the success of American Capitalism.